lopez-koade/Capvidia-/README.md

 ## Objectives

-Use Flexbox and Grid
+Use Flexbox and Grid.
-Work with variables
+Work with variables.
 Familiarize with git and github.
 Stage, commit and push through the console.
 Make and merge branches.
 Create .classes to be reused, keep the code as concise as possible.
 Keep the exact design of the original web page.